Patrick Eugene Prendergast: Execution

-Prendergast walked to the edge of the trap without assistance, where his hands were fastened.
-Although having previously planned to make a last statement, he had been dissuaded by the priest, to whom he quietly delivered his last words, "I had no malice against anyone."
 Prendergast's feet, knees, and chest were bound with straps and a white shroud placed over him and he was taken onto the trap, where the noose was placed around his neck.
 A white muslin hood was placed over his head and the noose, obscuring both from view.

 A signal was given and at 11:48 the rope holding the heavy trap in place was cut.
 Prendergast's neck was broken by the six-foot drop and his body did not move after the fall.
-Prendergast's heart continued to beat for about ten minutes, after which it ceased; five minutes later his body was taken down and placed in an awaiting coffin for burial.
+His pulse was taken several times.
+Before the hanging, his pulse stood at 120 beats per minute (BPM).
+Prendergast's heart continued to beat for about ten minutes after the trap was released.
+It decreased to 58 BPM within a minute after the trap was released, but rose to 100 the second minute, 148 the third minute, 160 the fourth minute, before declining gradually thereafter to 100 BPM in the eighth minute.
+It stopped some time before the twelfth minute.
+Five minutes later his body was taken down and placed in an awaiting coffin for burial.